MQTTCool/hello-iot-world-html-example/README.md

 In this demo, the Web page submits two MQTT subscriptions to two separate topics, in order to receive real-time telemetry metrics from a hypothetical car, such as Speed and Engine RPM.
-Upon receiving, data message is displayed by the pertinent graphical gauge.
+Upon receipt, data message is displayed by the pertinent graphical gauge.

 Real-time telemetry updates are delivered by a random feed simulator, which is a